 This vibrant grilled coleslaw with slightly charred cabbage, julienne carrots, green onion, sesame seeds and a vinaigrette dressing (with no mayo) is a winner in taste and presentation.

-This is my new favourite side dish.
+This is my new favorite side dish.
 Luckily my husband likes it too because we had it three times this week.
 (I had to get it right).
-Of course I’m in love with the colours – one of my favourite parts about serving food – but I also love the trifecta – quick, easy, great taste.
+Of course I’m in love with the colors – one of my favorite parts about serving food – but I also love the trifecta – quick, easy, great taste.

-The dressing is a simple vinaigrette with a bit more punch to offset the blandness of the cabbage.
-And, the toasted sesame seeds are optional but I strongly suggest using them as they add amazing flavour and pair so well with the cabbage.
+Dressing: The dressing is a simple vinaigrette with a bit more punch to offset the blandness of the cabbage.
+And, the toasted sesame seeds are optional but I strongly suggest using them as they add amazing flavor and pair so well with the cabbage.